NixOS/rfcs/rfcs/0000-feature-parameter-names.md

 * Further contributions MAY rename compliant feature parameters to another compliant name for the purposes of consistency with other packages.
-* Further contributions that improve compliance with this RFC MAY involve maintainers but SHOULD NOT be required to do so because the rules MUST be clear.
+* Further contributions that improve compliance with this RFC MAY involve maintainers but SHOULD NOT be required to do so because the rules SHOULD be clear.
 * New packages MUST be compliant with the RFC (either no feature parameters or compliant with this RFC.)